 - Engage in activities that are consistent with medical restrictions and/or treatment patterns whether on or off the job.
 If not, the employee is subject to possible disciplinary action up to and including termination of employment.

-The administrator, manager, or supervisor shall:
+The administrator, manager, or supervisor will:

 - Take time to handle injuries properly.

-- Authorize medical attention immediately, if needed.
+- Authorize medical attention immediately if needed.